[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 2. Infrastructure automation

-At their core, both tools aim to automate repetitive tasks to enhance efficiency and reduce human error.
-Ansible automates infrastructure provisioning and configuration management, while Jenkins automates CI/CD stages of the software development lifecycle.
+At their core, both tools automate repetitive tasks to improve efficiency and reduce human error.
+Ansible automates infrastructure provisioning and configuration management, whereas Jenkins automates CI/CD stages of the software development lifecycle.

 3. Extensibility and integrations